Esra Bayrak: 2023

 She claimed the gold medal with her teammates Akın, Altın, Gezer and Yıldırım in the 4x100 m relay event with 51.86 at the 2023 Virtus Global Games in Vichy, France.
 She finished the 100 m individual event on the fourth place.
 In the long jump, she won the bronze medal with 5.49 m.

 At the 2023 World Para Athletics Championships in Paris, France, she did her season's best in the long jump event with 5.39 m, and ranked sixth.

 2024

 She captured the gold medal in the 100 m individual event with 12.98 at the 2024 Virtus Open European Athletics Championships in Uppsala, Sweden.
 She claimed more gold medals in the 4x100 m relay with 49.92 and 4x400 m relay events with 4:09.91 along teammates Taşdelen, Önder and Altın.
-In the long jump, she took the bronze medal with 5.45 m.
+In the long jump, she won the bronze medal with 5.45 m.

 Bayrak received a quota for participation at the 2024 Summer Paralympics in Paris, France.

 Personal life

-Esra Bayrak was born in Çarşamba district of amsın on 25 December 1998.
+Bayrak was born in Çarşamba district of amsın on 25 December 1998.